custom-components/pyscript/docs/reference.rst

 ``DOMAIN.name.attr``.
 The attribute names and their meaning depend on the component that sets them, so you will need to look at the State tab in the Developer Tools to see the available attributes.

-Starting in version 0.21, when you set a state variable, the existing attributes are not affected (they were previously removed).

 In cases where you need to compute the name of the state variable dynamically, or you need to set or get the state attributes, you can use the built-in functions ``state.get()``, ``state.get_attr()`` and ``state.set()``; see below.